Carboxypeptidase B

-Carboxypeptidase B (protaminase, pancreatic carboxypeptidase B, tissue carboxypeptidase B, peptidyl-L-lysine [L-arginine]hydrolase) is a carboxypeptidase that preferentially cleaves off basic amino acids arginine and lysine from the C-terminus of a peptide.
-This enzyme is secreted by the pancreas, and it travels to the small intestine, where it aids in protein digestion.
-Plasma carboxypeptidase B (carboxypeptidase B2) is responsible for converting the C5a protein into C5a des-Arg, with one less amino acid.
+Carboxypeptidase B, sometimes also called Carboxypeptidase B1, is an enzyme that in humans is encoded by the CPB1 gene.
+Carboxypeptidase B is a carboxypeptidase that preferentially cleaves off basic amino acids arginine and lysine from the C-terminus of a peptide.
+This enzyme is secreted by the acinar cells of the pancreas, and it travels to the small intestine, where it aids in protein digestion.

+Carboxypeptidase B2, sometimes called Plasma carboxypeptidase B, is a related but distinct enzyme responsible for converting the C5a protein into C5a des-Arg, with one less amino acid.

+Other names

+It has also been called protaminase, pancreatic carboxypeptidase B, tissue carboxypeptidase B, and peptidyl-L-lysine [L-arginine]hydrolase.